 There are ways to ease the physical and psychological pain of withdrawal symptoms.
 The most effective is to undergo a structured detox programme at a recommended alcohol rehab.
 This helps to remove all of the harmful toxins from your body in a supervised, professional environment; this is the most efficient and successful way to achieve a long-term recovery from alcohol addiction.

 Some of the most common withdrawal symptoms when going through a detox include mood swings, high blood pressure, vomiting, anxiety, and irritability.
 In the case of a particularly severe alcohol addiction, your central nervous system could be affected causing Delirium Tremens (DT’s) which require emergency medical attention.
-This is why it’s so vital that your detox takes place at a professional rehab centre where you can be fully supervised around the clock.
+This is why it’s so vital that your detox takes place at a professional rehab hospital where you can be fully supervised around the clock.

 Treatment options for alcohol addiction

 Our alcohol rehab programmes typically last around 28 days.
 Clients who have completed this treatment duration have been the least likely to alcohol relapse within 12 months after completing the treatment programme.
-When we look at our success rate, it’s almost 100% when measuring the number of clients who have left our rehab centre fully recovered from alcohol addiction.
+When we look at our success rate, it’s almost 100% when measuring the number of clients who have left our rehab hospital fully recovered from alcohol addiction.
 We’re very proud of this achievement and are eager to continue our great success with more people who need our help.

 Take the first step towards living a life without alcohol